 Best kid-friendly Thai food in Las Vegas is Lotus of Siam – Seriously good, like award winning good.

 Serendipity – Massive ice cream creations!
 My son had a banana split bigger than his head and that was the half portion.
+Sadly, they have closed.

 Sugar Factory perfect for dining with kids in Vegas and you might see some celebrities!
 Plus, mom or dad can split a gigantic candy cocktail!
+Sugar Factory coupon.

-Kid Friendly Things to see and do in Vegas:
+Kid-Friendly Things to see and do in Vegas:

 High Roller Sky Wheel – The tallest observation wheel in the world, peaking at 550 feet, the High Roller offers views of the Strip and the surrounding desert valley.